 It’s now harder than ever to find a place that can still develop film.
 What do you do when you find a stash of 35mm film rolls in your parents’ photos when they’re downsizing?
-What if you shoot digital photos now, but really want to experiment with film someday?
+What if you shoot digital photos now, but really want to get started shooting with film?
 Or do you bring disposable cameras to the beach after a costly phone fumble?

 Watch out for the difference between developed and undeveloped 35mm negative film.
 Strips of brown or black and white images in groups of 4 – 6 are negatives and they can be scanned.
 Any film still inside a metal or plastic cartridge MUST BE developed.
 If you try and open it on your own you will expose it to light and ruin the images.

 After you’ve confirmed you do indeed have an old roll of undeveloped 35mm camera film (or even an APS canister!) you might be asking, “Where can I get this film developed?”

 How the Pros Develop Film

 Developing film is costly due to the labor, chemicals, and equipment used.
 Traditional film processing happens in a lab or a darkroom.
 Commercial film labs often use large, automated machines that run strips of film through a series of timed chemical baths.

 Many purists prefer the darkroom, where a person manually runs the film through a similar chemical process.
 As the film develops, the photos it’s captured will start to appear like magic.
 The developed film is then rinsed and hung out to dry.